Applying for a hostel or supported accommodation

-If you wish to be referred to one of the hostels below or for advice on the level of benefit you are entitled to contact us, or in an call us on 01296 585168
+If you wish to be referred to one of the hostels below or for advice on the level of benefit you are entitled to contact us, or call us on 01296 585168

 Beacon Youth Trust Foyer

 Slough & Thames Valley Foyer provides mixed needs support specialising in support for those with moderate learning difficulties.
 Facilities in Slough.

 Temporary accommodation in Aylesbury suitable only for people accepted as homeless by Buckinghamshire Council.
 See the Help with Homelessness leaflet downloadable below to see if you are likely to be eligible.
 No direct access.
 Accommodation for single people and families.